The WELL Building Standard™ takes a holistic approach to health in the built environment addressing behavior, operations and design.

 The Features of WELL can be applied across many real estate sectors, and the current WELL v1 is optimized for commercial and institutional office buildings.

-WELL is further organized into Project Typologies which take into account the specific set of considerations that are unique to a particular building type or phase of construction.
+WELL is further organized into Project Types which take into account the specific set of considerations that are unique to a particular building type or phase of construction.

 While the WELL Building Standard v1 is currently applicable to commercial and institutional office buildings, IWBI has developed pilot versions of the standard to test and refine how WELL can be applied to new building sectors.
 IWBI currently offers pilot programs for retail, multifamily residential, education, restaurant and commercial kitchen projects.